ElmanTr/simple-django-web/README.md

 Note:

-Unfortunately, the folder names of this project are not correct and related!

-Because this project was not previously a django blog project and later became it, and for some reason we could not change the names.

-Consider myportfolio folder as config and portfolio folder as django-blog. thanks!
+Unfortunately, the folder names of this project are not correct and related! because this project was not previously a django blog project and later became it, and for some reason we could not change the names. consider myportfolio folder as config and portfolio folder as django-blog. thanks!

 Done !
 Enjoy !